Review Article | Open Access

 - C. Weisenstein, D. Schaar, A. Katharina Wigger, H. Schäfer-Eberwein, A. K. Bosserhoff, and P. Haring Bolívar, “Ultrasensitive THz biosensor for PCR-free cDNA detection based on frequency selective surfaces,” Biomedical Optics Express, vol. 11, no. 1, pp. 448–460, 2020.

-Copyright © 2020 Yan Peng et al. Exclusive Licensee Science and Technology Review Publishing House.
+Copyright © 2020 Yan Peng et al. Exclusive Licensee Suzhou Institute of Biomedical Engineering and Technology, CAS.
 Distributed under a Creative Commons Attribution License (CC BY 4.0).